Preston railway station, Melbourne: Transport links

 Preston station has four bus route connections and no tram connections.
-The route 552 and 553 bus are operated by Dysons, while the route 527 bus is operated by Ventura Bus Lines and the SmartBus route 903 operated by Kinetic Melbourne.
+The route 552 and 553 bus are operated by Kinetic Melbourne, while the route 527 bus is operated by Ventura Bus Lines and the SmartBus route 903 operated by Kinetic Melbourne.
 Bus routes 552 and 553 operates from the nearby High Street, east of Preston station.
 The route 552 operates from North East Reservoir to Northcote Plaza while the route 553 bus operates from Preston to West Preston.
 Bus routes 527 and 903 operate from the nearby Murray Road, north-east of Preston station.
 The route 527 bus operates from Gowrie railway station to Northland Shopping Centre while the route 903 operates from Altona railway station to Mordialloc.